Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory shows the command that prints the absolute working directory you are currently in.
-1-listit prints the list of contents in your current directory
+1-listit prints the list of contents in your current directory 2-bring_me_home changes the working directory to the user's home directory